tellor-io/dataSpecs/types/BTCBalanceCurrent.md

 ## Type Name

-`EVMBalanceFeed`
+`BTCBalanceCurrent`

 ## Description

-The `EVMBalanceFeed` query type allows users to query an EVM's native token balance by address.
-Users can tip Tellor reporters to bridge balances from any EVM chain to any tellor enabled chain.
+The `BTCBalanceCurrent` query type allows users to query a current BTC balance by address.
+Users can tip Tellor reporters to bridge balances from Bitcoin to any tellor enabled chain.

 ## Query Parameters

+A query's parameters may change for each instance of your query type.

-The `EVMBalanceFeed` query type's parameters are defined as:
+The `BTCBalanceCurrent` query type's parameters are defined as:
 ```
-1. chainId
+1. btcAddress
-    - description: the chainId which you want the balance for
-    - value type: `uint256`
-2. evmAddress
-    - description: the address of the hodler
+    - description: the address of the bitcoin hodler
-    - value type: `address`
+    - value type: `string`
 ```

 see [here](https://ethereum.stackexchange.com/questions/14037/what-is-msg-data) for more information on calldata